 Represents funds allocated to expenditures that the District could incur throughout the fiscal year that do not fit into any field category.
 SECTION V

-RESOLUTION 2023-05
+RESOLUTION 2025-06

-A RESOLUTION OF THE BOARD OF SUPERVISORS OF THE POLLARD ROAD COMMUNITY DEVELOPMENT DISTRICT ADOPTING THE ANNUAL MEETING SCHEDULE FOR FISCAL YEAR 2024; AND PROVIDING FOR AN EFFECTIVE DATE.
+A RESOLUTION OF THE BOARD OF SUPERVISORS OF THE POLLARD ROAD COMMUNITY DEVELOPMENT DISTRICT ADOPTING THE ANNUAL MEETING SCHEDULE FOR FISCAL YEAR 2025/2026; AND PROVIDING FOR AN EFFECTIVE DATE.

-WHEREAS, the Pollard Road Community Development District (the "District") is a local unit of special-purpose government created and existing pursuant to Chapter 190, Florida Statutes, being situated within Polk County, Florida; and
+WHEREAS, the Pollard Road Community Development District (the "District") is a local unit of special-purpose government created and existing pursuant to Chapter 190, Florida Statutes, being situated entirely within the City of Winter Haven, Polk County, Florida; and

-WHEREAS, the District is required by Section 189.015, Florida Statutes, to file quarterly, semi-annually, or annually a schedule (including date, time, and location) of its regular meetings with local governing authorities; and
+WHEREAS, the District is required by Section 189.015, Florida Statutes, to file quarterly, semiannually, or annually a schedule (including date, time, and location) of its regular meetings with local governing authorities; and